 How We Organize: Hennepin’s UMW is part of over 800,000 United Methodist Women around the world who have been united in faith, in hope and love for 146 years!
 We pray, read, volunteer and raise millions in mission dollars.
 But there’s still much to do.
 As Jesus told his disciples, “The harvest is plentiful, but the laborers are few; therefore ask the Lord of the harvest to send out laborers into his harvest.”
 (Matthew 9:37-38) UMW advocates for the oppressed and dispossessed, supports the needs of women, children and youth, seeks to build a supportive community among women, and helps foster growth in the Christian faith, mission education, and Christian social involvement.

 How We Serve: The UMW offers grants through the Jane E. Balch Memorial Fund grant program.
 We make ~$8,000 available in grants to organizations or ministries inside and outside Hennepin that benefit the needs of women, children and youth.
-Please request an application by contacting Jennifer Hipple or Nancy Gale, or download a grant application here.
+Please request an application by contacting Jennifer Hipple or Nancy Gale.

 Susannah Wesley Circle

 Contact: Marie Hard (651.644.8132)

 UMW Balch Grants Support Programs Near and Far

 Hennepin’s United Methodist Women are pleased to share our 2016 Jane E. Balch Memorial Fund grant recipients.
 We made $8,800 available in grants to organizations or ministries inside and outside Hennepin that benefit the needs of women, children, and youth.